-While over half of New Zealanders are satisfied with their leisure-time, those aged between 25 and 44 years are less satisfied overall (57 percent).
+While the majority of New Zealanders are satisfied with their leisure time, those aged 25-49 years are less satisfied overall (74 percent).
 This age group tends to have larger work and family commitments than other groups, which may impinge on the time they have available for leisure.
-In comparison, those aged between 46 and 64 years and 15 and 24 years are more likely to report being satisfied with their leisure-time with total satisfaction levels of 71 percent and 78 percent respectively.
-Those aged over 60 report the highest levels of overall satisfaction with their leisure time (84 percent).
+In comparison, those aged 15-24 years, and those aged 50-64 years are more likely to report being satisfied with their leisure time with total satisfaction levels of 78 percent and 83 percent respectively.
+Those aged 65 years and over report the highest levels of overall satisfaction with their leisure time (92 percent).